 Liquidity is provided primarily by cash flows from operations and our \$800.0 million ABL Facility.
-Unrestricted liquidity as of March 28, 2024 was \$698.2 million, consisting of \$57.4 million in cash and cash equivalents and \$640.8 million immediately available for borrowing under the ABL Facility without violating any covenants thereunder.
-Our liquidity is generally not seasonal, and our uses of cash are primarily tied to when we open stores and make other capital expenditures.
+Unrestricted liquidity based on our September 26, 2024 financial data was \$803.1 million, consisting of \$180.8 million in cash and cash equivalents and \$622.3 million immediately available for borrowing under the ABL Facility without violating any covenants thereunder.

-Our primary cash needs are for merchandise inventories, payroll, store rent, and other operating expenses and capital expenditures associated with opening new stores and remodeling existing stores, as well as information technology, e-commerce, and store support center infrastructure.
+Our liquidity is generally not seasonal.
+Our primary cash needs are for merchandise inventories, payroll, store rent, and other operating expenses and capital expenditures associated with opening new stores and remodeling existing stores as well as information technology, e-commerce, store support center, and distribution center infrastructure.
 We also use cash for the payment of taxes and interest and, as applicable, acquisitions.
 We expect that cash generated from operations together with cash on hand, the availability of borrowings under our Credit Facilities, and if necessary, additional funding through other forms of external financing, will be sufficient to meet liquidity requirements, anticipated capital expenditures, and payments due under our Credit Facilities for the next twelve months and the foreseeable future.

-Total capital expenditures in fiscal 2024 are planned to be between approximately \$400.0 million to \$475.0 million and are expected to be funded primarily by cash generated from operations and borrowings under the ABL Facility.
+Total capital expenditures in fiscal 2024 are planned to be between approximately \$360 million to \$390 million and are expected to be funded primarily by cash generated from operations and borrowings under the ABL Facility.
 Our capital needs may change in the future due to changes in our business, new opportunities that we choose to pursue, or other factors.
 We currently expect the following for capital expenditures in fiscal 2024 (projected amounts are based on the gross costs that we expect to accrue for these investments on the Condensed Consolidated Balance Sheets in fiscal 2024, which may include amounts incurred but not yet settled in cash during the period):

-- invest approximately \$315.0 million to \$365.0 million to open 30 to 35 warehouse-format stores, relocate stores, and begin construction on stores opening after fiscal 2024; - invest approximately \$60.0 million to \$75.0 million in existing store remodeling projects and our distribution centers; and - invest approximately \$25.0 million to \$35.0 million in information technology infrastructure, e-commerce, and other store support center initiatives.
+- invest approximately \$265 million to \$295 million to open 30 warehouse-format stores, relocate stores, and begin construction on stores opening after fiscal 2024; - · invest approximately \$65 million in existing store remodeling projects and our distribution centers; and - · invest approximately \$30 million in information technology infrastructure, e-commerce, and other store support center initiatives.